gammu/gammu/docs/manual/utils/gammu-detect.rst

 .. note::

-    This program lists all devices, which might be suitable, it does not do any probing on device itself.
+    This program lists all devices, which might be suitable, it does not do any probing on devices them self.

 Currently it supports following devices: